Willendless/Willendless/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌈 I'm currently a MSIN graduate student @CMU
+- 🌈 I'm a SDE working on query processing.
-- 🔭 Interested in operating systems & programming language
+- 🔭 Interested in operating systems & programming language.
 - 🥺 System is a life long journey, so don't panic.
 - 🏓 Like to play table tennis...
-- 📫 How to reach me: jiaruil2@andrew.cmu.edu
+- 📫 How to reach me: willendless12@gmail.com
 - ⚡ Fun fact: Function is pointer, function is value, function is vector, and function is also implication.